Paliverse/DualSenseX/README.md

 # For Game Devs

 Support your game with DualSense Trigger Capabilities With DualSenseX App, find out below how to get it setup!
+Contact me on discord to get your supported game within the App for all to see and play!

 ### **Trigger State**
 To get this working with your game, you just have to write to a text file.